-To photograph flying or levitating objects you have to hold each one of them individually and combine them together later in the post.
+To photograph flying or levitating objects, you have to hold each one of them individually and combine them together later in post.
 It’s pretty convenient, but you have to draw all the shadows and reflexes by yourself.

-Its upper end is fixed with a clump and the bottom end is just held beneath the cup (it’s heavy enough).
+Its upper end is fixed with a clamp and the bottom end is just held beneath the cup (it’s heavy enough).
 And finally, action!

 This trick will work with anything that wire can pierce without too much damage.
 If you don’t like cocoa, try it with tea and berries.

 1. Capture a Christmas Themed Flat Lay